 - Explain the situation.
 Outline why the facts shared are unacceptable to set the stage for what you’re about to do.
 Be sure to keep emotion out of the conversation as much as possible and keep it straightforward and “matter of fact.”

 - Share the news.
 Let the client know that you’re ending the relationship and don’t be wishy-washy about it.
 Make it a statement.

 - Establish boundaries.
 Communicate that the decision is final.

 - Give grace.
-Share your disappointment about the situation, let them know that you hope this opportunity to find a partner who is a better fit will works out well, and wish them success.
+Share your disappointment about the situation, let them know that you hope this is an opportunity to find a partner who is a better fit, and wish them success.

 - Remain firm, fair, and friendly.
 If the client does push back, take a deep breath and respond calmly and clearly.
 It’s good to have a rational discussion with a client who wants to talk — you may even get an apology.
 But for clients who get angry and want to argue, shut it down.
 Repeat that the decision is final, let them know that you’re not interested in rehashing what happened, and share that arguing won’t change anything.

 It’s difficult for clients to be mean or mad when you remain polite, professional, calm, clear, and accommodating.
 It’s also important to remember that clients are human too.
 They may lash out, make mistakes, let their emotions get the best of them, and behave in a way they regret later.
 They may even be embarrassed about their behavior.